ArturoDent/find-and-transform/README.md

 --------

-* If you use newlines in a replace, the `cursorMoveSelect` option will not be able to properly calculate the new selection position.
+* If you use newlines in a replace, the `cursorMoveSelect` option will try to properly calculate the new selection positions.
+This is tricky, especially for the end of a selection(s) where newlines have been added - in a replacement - where there were none before.

 <br/>